TERMS AND CONDITIONS

 » All abstracts MUST be submitted in the presenting author’s name.
 Any abstract without an assigned presenter may not be considered for review.

 » Submitters can edit their abstracts up to the deadline by logging back into the Call for Papers section online.

-» Abstracts will be considered from Vision Scientists only if they work in an academic department and have an ophthalmologist as a co-author.
+» Abstracts will be considered from vision scientists only if they work in an academic setting and have an ophthalmologist as a co-author.
 Abstracts from company staff will not be accepted.

 » If a paper or poster is accepted for presentation, the first author must undertake to present it.
 The presenter must be a registered delegate at the Congress and pay all applicable fees.